ac-arpan/Hotel-Landing--Page/README.md

 This website is image heavy and doesn't load very fast.
 Please refresh after it loads fully to experience more beautifully.

+## Edit
+The 'background-attachment: fixed' css styling, which is used in the page has some issues with mobile browsers.
+So the page doesn't show up properly in mobile phones.